-Using Google Earth for genealogy: Putting your ancestors on the map
+Google Earth for Genealogy, Part 1: Putting Your Ancestors on the Map

 Maps and mapping software have long been under-utilized as tools for family history research, but can be incredibly useful resources for genealogists of all skill levels.

 Thanks to recent advances in the field of geospatial technology, family history researchers have never been better positioned to start using this technology to their advantage.

 This two-part article will review a number of ways the family history researcher can leverage these tools to make more discoveries and form a greater, more holistic understanding of their ancestors' world.

 The first part will introduce the technology and suggest ways to add your own family history information to a map.
 The second part will review how to import data others have created - digitized historical maps and other tools - and use it to analyze your own family history information in a geographic context.

 While these methods are particularly helpful for New York researchers, (these articles and the recorded webinar use examples from New York State), everything may be applied generally to research in any area of the world.